joshuaandrewsN/ncpbootcamp/DataProtection/DataProtection.rst

 Disaster Recovery (DR) is an area of security planning that aims to protect an organization from the effects of significant negative events.
 DR allows an organization to maintain or quickly resume **mission-critical functions** following a disaster.

-For environments that do not want to switch hypervisors in the main datacenter, Nutanix offers cross-hypervisor disaster recovery to replicate VMs from AHV to ESXi or ESXi to AHV.
-In the event of a disaster, administrators can restore their AHV VM to ESXi for quick recovery or replicate the VM back to the remote site with easy workflows.
+For environments that do not want to switch hypervisors in the main datacenter, Nutanix offers cross-hypervisor disaster recovery to replicate VMs from ESXi to AHV.
+In the event of a disaster, administrators can restore their ESXi VM to AHV for quick recovery or replicate the VM back to the remote site with easy workflows.

 **Native (on-site) and Remote Data Replication capabilities**